What Is a Special Focus Facility?

 How to Use This Information

-If you have a loved one staying at one of these nursing homes, or you are thinking of sending your loved one to one of these facilities, there are several things you may want to do to help ensure their safety and well-being:
+If you have a loved one staying at a nursing home that is a Special Focus Facility, or you are thinking of sending your loved one to one of these facilities, there are several things you may want to do to help ensure his or her safety and well-being:

 - Potential nursing home residents and loved ones should visit the facility before applying for residence.
 This gives you a chance to talk to current residents and their families and ask about problems.